svalat/homelinux/doc/config.md

  * *pyEnv* : Enable python wrappers which automatically setup the good PYTHONPATH depending on the python version you call.
 It wrap all the python and pip commands with a bash script.
+ * *prefixOverride* : You can override some prefix config from the user config.
+ It is usefull for package developpers who remove their prefix to restart from clean state.
+Add a key named with the path of your prefix and provide any prefix config entries.